About this Page

 Eggs deposited in the fall begin hatching in the spring.
 The spiderlings will molt (shed their skin) once before breaking free from the egg sac around early June.
 The juvenile hobo spiders grow and develop over the summer (or several summers) and will overwinter again before reaching maturity the following year.
 Males and females will mature from June to September.
 Males seek out females for mating during the summer and most die before October.
 Mated females start laying eggs in mid-September, with one to four egg sacs produced over a period of four weeks.
 Fewer eggs are produced if food is limited or if temperatures are cooler than normal.
 Cold temperatures eventually terminate the production of eggs by the females.
 Most females will die in late autumn, but some may overwinter and live into the following summer.

 Hobo spiders frequent areas such as log or timber piles, rock piles/borders/retaining walls, holes, or where tall grass meets the foundation or crevices in soil or concrete where they can make their characteristic funnel webs.
 The webs are funnel shaped, sort of like a tornado but really wide at the top.
 The spider waits in the small hole at the bottom of the funnel for prey to make contact with the web.
 When it senses a vibration it will emerge from the hole to envenomate its prey.
-Funnel web spiders have "feet" designed for walking on their webs (a third claw for grasping silk strands of the web) and don't climb well out of their webs.
+Funnel web spiders have "feet" designed for walking on their webs and large hobo spiders aren't designed to climb smooth surfaces in homes, such as painted walls.
 Consequently, when they enter homes they are usually found at ground level in the basement because they cannot climb walls or slick surfaces to escape.
 A common place to find hobos is in the bath tub or sink because the porcelain or plastic is too slick for them to climb.
 However, this is not to say hobos can't climb.
-They can easily climb up carpeted stairs, curtains, towels, bed skirts, highly textured walls, cement walls, etc. Funnel web spiders, the hobo and domestic house spider in particular, can be found frequently in homes while wandering in search of mates in August through October, and when looking for web sites in the spring.
+They can easily climb carpeted stairs, curtains, towels, bed skirts, highly textured walls, cement walls, brick, etc. Funnel web spiders, the hobo and domestic house spider in particular, can be found frequently in homes while wandering in search of mates in August through October, and when looking for web sites in the spring.
 For more, see this page.

 The hobo spider is a member of the funnel-web spider family Agelenidae (not to be confused with funnel web tarantulas in the family Hexathelidae commonly found in Australia).
 Funnel-web spiders are long-legged, swift-running spiders that build funnel or tube-shaped retreats.
-Hobo spiders rarely climb structures like other spiders do.
 The hobo spider runs at an average speed of about 0.45 meters (17 inches) per second, with a maximum speed of about 1.1 meters (40 inches) per second.

 While the hobo spider greatly resembles certain other members of the funnel-web spider family, which are harmless, it has important distinguishing characteristics.The hobo spider has a brown cephalothorax (the front body region where the legs are attached) with darker brown markings and brown legs.
 The abdomen (the second body region) has a distinctive pattern of yellow markings on a grey background, although this pattern can be difficult to discern without the aid of a microscope or hand lens.
 The pattern is generally more distinctive in immature specimens.
-Unlike many other similar-looking spiders, hobo spiders do not have dark bands (like multiple arm bands) on their legs.
-Spiders with such banding can be assumed not to be hobo spiders.
+Unlike many other similar-looking spiders, hobo spiders do not have dark bands (e.g., multiple arm bands) on their legs.
+Spiders with such banding are not hobo spiders.

 Mature female hobo spiders are 9.5-16.5 mm (3/8-5/8 in) long, and male hobo spiders are 7-13.5 mm (9/32-9/16 in) in body length.
 Males have enlarged pedipalps located near the mouth, resembling short legs.

 Identifying a hobo spider requires the use of a microscope.
 The presence of a brown spider in your home does not mean that it is a hobo--there are many brown spiders that look similar to hobos.
 Additionally, you cannot identify a hobo based on the "chevron" markings on the abdomen; many spiders have a very similar appearance to a hobo.
 See this page for more info.
 To properly identify a hobo spider, three key characteristics should be observed under a microscope.
-When I identify hobos in the lab, I use the following characteristics if the spider looks remotely like a hobo: 1. plumose setae, 2.
+The following characteristics should be used when identifying a hobo spider: 1. plumose setae, 2.
 8 eyes in two nearly straight rows, and 3. cheliceral retromargin with 6 to 8 teeth (vs. domestic house spiders and grass spiders which have 3 to 5 teeth on the cheliceral retromargin).

 Three Key Characters to Identifying a Hobo Spider with a Microscope